AdobeDocs/app-builder/guides/app-hooks.md

-# Firefly application tooling lifecycle event hooks
+# Project Firefly application tooling lifecycle event hooks

-Firefly applications created with our tooling are inherently npm packages.
+Project Firefly applications created with our tooling are inherently npm packages.
 This means they support many of the npm conveniences node developers expect.

 package.json may include the following scripts which are triggered at various times while an app is being built, deployed and/or run.